Ski safety - stay safe on the slopes

 Ski sober

 Remember that drinking alcohol at high altitudes can lower the amount of oxygen getting to the brain, which is why so many air-rage incidents are blamed on in-flight drinking.
-Alcohol can lead to overconfidence, and getting sloppy with technique, leading to accidents, and so if you’re skiing with your kids, it’s doubly important to abstain.
+Alcohol can lead to overconfidence, getting sloppy with technique and accidents, so if you’re skiing with your kids, it’s doubly important to abstain.
 Instead of beer or wine at lunch, drink water or soft drinks and save the alcohol for the apres-ski.
 It’s also a good idea to carry reusable water bottles in backpacks so that you can all stay well hydrated throughout the day.

 Stretch

-One good way to help your family to avoid aches and strains while skiing, and cut the risk of more serious injuries, is to get everyone performing some light stretching exercises before and after.
-It’s also highly advisable to take regular rest breaks while skiing, pausing mid-run and for at least an hour at lunch, to catch your breath.
+One way to help your family to avoid aches and strains while skiing, and reduce the risk of more serious injuries, is to get everyone performing some light stretching exercises before and after.
+It’s also a good idea to take regular rest breaks while skiing, pausing mid-run and for at least an hour at lunch, to catch your breath and give your legs a rest.

 Respect others, and the mountain

-Remember the basic rules of ski etiquette at all times, especially in areas of high risk such as lift queues, or when one piste joins another.
-There are several golden rules in skiing - always follow the line of the downhill skier; monitor your speed, and keep a safe distance from others, especially novices in lessons and groups of children.
+Remember the basic rules of ski etiquette at all times, especially in high risk such as lift queues, or when one piste joins another.
+There are several golden rules in skiing - remember that the skier or snowboarder below you ALWAYS has priority, control your speed, and keep a safe distance from others, especially beginners in lessons and groups of children.

 Lift etiquette

-In popular resorts, some lifts will usually have long, tightly packed queues waiting for them.
-When approaching a lift queue it’s vital to reduce your speed will in advance of reaching the end of the line or you could cause a major accident.
+In popular resorts, some lifts will have long, tightly packed queues waiting for them.
+When approaching a lift queue, it’s vital to reduce your speed well in advance of reaching the end of the line or you could cause a major accident.
 Standard ski safety tips for lifts include making sure your poles are in one hand and your skis straight as you sit down, removing backpacks, and not raising the safety bar until just before you get off.

 Know your limits